ibmjstart/swiftlygo/README.md

 ## Usage

-`swiftlygo` has three main sets of functionality: creating SLOs, creating DLOs, and uploading individual files to Object Storage.
+`swiftlygo` has two main sets of functionality: creating SLOs and DLOs.
 The API for each is slightly different, since each requires different information.

-All three APIs rely on the `auth.Destination` interface defined in the `auth` subpackage.
+Both APIs rely on the `auth.Destination` interface defined in the `auth` subpackage.

-The three sections below give an overview of each API.
+The sections below give an overview of each API.
 For more thorough docs, use
 ```
 godoc github.com/ibmjstart/swiftlygo
 godoc github.com/ibmjstart/swiftlygo/auth